 Manage your Money

 One of the biggest stressors we can undergo is financial concerns.
 Make a choice in 2021 to get those under control.
 Learn to live within your means.
-Create a budget, make an Income and Expense Spreadsheet and know where your money is coming from and where it is going.
+Create a budget, make an Income and Expense Worksheet and know where your money is coming from and where it is going.

 Keep a list on hand of things you can do to earn more if the income is less than your outgo.
 Look for ways to cut expenses.
 Create meal plans, shop with coupons and learn to compare prices.